pimarc/pms50-gns530/readme.md

 - The exact flight plan (textual)
 - The version number as displayed when you start the GPS
 - The aircraft type
-- The list of installed Mods
+- The list of installed Mods and liveries.

 If I'm not able to reproduce the issue, it will be very difficult to fix.
 Messages just like "I got a froze" or "I got a CTD" without further information will not be taken into care.
 I can spend all the necessary time to help but I need real information to do that.
+I cannot support here external hardware, software nor liveries.
+Please try without them before requesting support.
 Thank you for your understanding.

 # Current MSFS bugs